The tipical SVN scenario is when you and other people are working on shared files by checking out any number of working copies from a repository,

 $ svn checkout file:///tmp/repo/ /tmp/pwd/

-$ find /tmp/pwd/ -type d -name ".svn" -exec mv -vi {} /pwd/ \;
+and move just the SVN system folders into the "live directory":$ find /tmp/pwd/ -type d -name ".svn" -exec mv -vi {} /pwd/ \;

 NOTE: In a Mac OS environment, use 'ditto' instead of 'mv':